 The Counseling Advisory Committee searched for an alternative to Parent Presentations to meet the needs of more parents because several of our workshops had low attendance (after considerable time and effort).
 In 2012 and 2013 we tried online parent/staff book discussions.
 In 2012 we chose "Little Girls Can Be Mean" because of the amount of relational aggression we were dealing with as young as kindergarten.
 We did that discussion through our Blackboard site but parents found it awkward to log in (they had to use their own child's account).
 In 2013 we discussed "Boys Adrift" because parents struggle with the decision to send young boys to kindergarten and boys often seems too impulsive for school.
 We used a link of the Counseling Corner Web Page and that was easier but we had to advertise that parents could post anonymously because some people did not feel comfortable signing their names in the comments.
-Based on feedback this year we have scheduled a single session Book Discussion evening for our book, I provide copies of the book to my Advisory Council to "prime the pump."
+Based on feedback we now scheduled a single session Book Discussion evening for our book, I provide copies of the book to my Advisory Council to "prime the pump."

-Here are some of the books we have used for Parent/Staff Book Discussion and included in one of the Family Resource Packs.
+Here are some of the books we have used for Parent/Staff Book Discussion and some that are included in one of the Family Resource Packs.

 IWe read How Children Succeed.
 Paul Tough reveals ways in which parents do and do not prepare their children for adulthood.
 He emphasizes grit, character, and curiosity over cognitive skills.

 Scream Free web site you can buy a copy of the book and they will send a free copy to a military family.
 I think this book is very valuable because it addresses how we as parents need to change, not change our children.
 You can download a free chapter of the book to see if you think it is valuable before buying.